audiopump/x32-proxy/CONTRIBUTING.md

 Please submit your changes via a GitHub Pull Request for review.
 For large changes, or changes that break backwards compatibility, please consider adding an issue to the tracker first for discussion.

 All contributors must agree to the Contributor License Agreement below before contributions will be accepted.
 Please affirm in your pull request message that you agree to the CLA.
-Alternatively, you can e-mail support@audiopump.co.
+Alternatively, you can e-mail opensource@audiopump.co.
 Your affirmation serves as your digital signature to the agreement.

 # Contributor License Agreement